-Before enrolling in any CMS course, a student must take the CMSPT (Composition for Multilingual Students Placement Test).
+Before enrolling in any CMS course, a student must complete the Write to Register for CMS (formerly known as CMSPT).

-View additional details about the CMS Placement Test
+View additional details about the Write to Register for CMS

 Learn answers to questions regarding graduation credit, CMS courses, transfer students, non-SF State students, tutoring, and graduate students by reviewing our CMS FAQS.